force11/website/docs/graphics.md

 ## FSCI logo

-TBC but will use same Comfortaa font.
+TBC, but will use same Comfortaa font.

 <p align="left">
 <figure>